TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

   --tomogram-ctf-model phase-flip \
   --non-spherical-mask \
   --high-pass 400 \
-  --tomogram-mask masks/bmask_1.mrc                           # from Slabify for example
+  --tomogram-mask masks/bmask_1.mrc                           # from Slabify, for example
 ```

 If you don't have an HPC or don't use SLURM, you can just run the regular [pytom-match-pick](https://sbc-utrecht.github.io/pytom-match-pick/) similar to the command above.
-You can run `batch_pytom.py` with the flag `--dry-run` in order to generate all the input commands and flags to then run it the way you like while still having all the tilt, defocus, and exposure informations read correctly from the RELION .star files.
+You can run `batch_pytom.py` with the flag `--dry-run` in order to generate all the input commands and flags to then run it the way you like while still having all the tilt, defocus, and exposure information read correctly from the RELION .star files.

 > Some numbers: ~40 min per subvolume (tomogram is split in 4) so 2.5 to 3h per tomo with 7° angular sampling at bin4 on rtx4090 node (we could have ask for more resources of course).
 1.5h when you use the same parameters but a 10° (testing 15000 angles) angular sampling instead of 7° (testing 50000 angles).
-Random-phase correction will basically double the computation time but we recommend using it - especially for more challenging targets.
+Random-phase correction will basically double the computation time, but we recommend using it, especially for more challenging targets.

 You can check the `_scores.mrc` file in IMOD for example to already see if template matching was successful.
 If you open the `tomogram.mrc` and `_scores.mrc` at the same time you should see bright dots at the center of each of your particles of interest.
 Later in this section, we'll show you how to visualize your particles first with IMOD, and then more appealingly using ChimeraX & ArtiaX.

 ## Running template matching on AreTomo3 tomograms {#at3tm}

-Similarly, if you have reconstructed your tomograms using the [AreTomo3 pipeline](03-tutorial/02-aretomo3/) we have a **[batch_pytom_aretomo3](https://github.com/Phaips/batch_pytom_aretomo3)** script.
-This will also create submission files for template matching using the tilt and CTF informations from the AreTomo3 outputs.
+Similarly, if you have reconstructed your tomograms using the [AreTomo3 pipeline](03-tutorial/02-aretomo3/), we have a **[batch_pytom_aretomo3](https://github.com/Phaips/batch_pytom_aretomo3)** script.
+This will also create submission files for template matching using the tilt and CTF information from the AreTomo3 outputs.
 Your output folder should look something like:

 ```
 aretomo3/